Program Counter & Stack Pointer

 ; $PC now points to the next instruction (PSH $A at address 0x0001)

-; $SP remains unchanged (still points to address 0xFFFF)
+; $SP remains unchanged (still points to address 0xBFFF)

 PSH $A ; Push the content of register A onto the stack

-SUB $A, 1 ; Subtract 1 from the value in register A and store the result in
+SUB $A, 1 ; Subtract 1 from the value in register A. Now $A holds 4.

-PUL $A; Pull the content of register A from the stack
+PUL $A ; Pull the top value from the stack into register A

-; $SP is incremented by 1 as an item removed from the stack, hence going back to 0xFFFF)
+; $SP is incremented first, from 0xBFFE back to 0xBFFF.

-; $SP remains unchanged (still points to address 0xFFFF)
+; $SP remains unchanged (still points to address 0xBFFF)

 ; ...
 The code would continue with other instructions starting here